You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 So how do we tackle this?
 Our technical advisor Jon says, “Unfortunately we can’t control the weather, but we can give older homes some TLC.
 Older properties were built using traditional, moisture-permeable materials meaning that they were designed to help the building to breathe.
 Using non-breathable materials like modern plaster or conventional vinyl paints, trap moisture in the wall and cause unsightly bubbling peeling paint.

-Instead opt for breathable materials such as lime plaster and use a highly breathable paint like our Claypaint, which allows the walls to release any excess moisture without affecting the fabric of the building.”
+Instead opt for breathable materials such as lime plaster and use a highly Breathable Paint like our Claypaint, which allows the walls to release any excess moisture without affecting the fabric of the building.”

 Poor ventilation